2 Credits | 90 Hours

 After the Northwood Tech Nursing Assistant Program

-Upon completion of the program, you will obtain a Nursing Assistant technical diploma and be eligible to complete the written and skills exam to be placed on the Wisconsin Nurse Aide Registry and become a Certified Nursing Assistant.
+Upon completion of the program, you will earn a Nursing Assistant technical diploma and be eligible to complete the written and skills exam to be placed on the Wisconsin Nurse Aide Registry and become a Certified Nursing Assistant.

 Professional Licensure and/or Certification Information